 Wall Street would have you believe that you have to take a lot of risk to achieve an acceptable return on your money.
 My investigation of more than 450 different financial products and strategies over the last 25 years has revealed that’s not true.

 Get instant access to the FREE 18-page Special Report that reveals how super-charged dividend paying whole life insurance lets you bypass Wall Street, fire your banker, and take control of your financial future.

 I’ve always said that the best reason to buy whole life insurance is for its unbeatable combination of advantages and guarantees, rather than for the rate of return.

 You won’t get rich overnight with whole life, but the long-term return of a properly structured dividend-paying whole life policy is nothing to sneeze at.

 Using an actual policy issued nearly 50 years ago, we’ve demonstrated how you’d have to get a nearly 10% annual return in a tax-deferred account like a 401(k) or IRA, to equal the return of that policy.

 What many people don’t realize is that there are ways to increase the growth of your cash value significantly, especially in the early years of the policy.
 This involves funneling a big percentage of your premium into certain riders or options.

-But many insurance agents and financial advisors don’t want you to know about these riders, because including them will reduce their commission by up to 70%.
+But many insurance agents and financial representatives don’t want you to know about these riders, because including them will reduce their commission by up to 70%.

-That’s why we recommend you work with a Bank On Yourself Authorized Advisor, who has advanced training on how to structure a policy to maximize the growth of your policy, and is willing to give up a big chunk of their commission to do so.
+That’s why we recommend you work with a Bank On Yourself Professional, who has advanced training on how to structure a policy to maximize the growth of your policy, and is willing to give up a big chunk of their commission to do so.

 Increase your lifetime wealth without increasing your risk…